zenofapi/api-model-canvas/README.md

-Business Model Canvas
+API Model Canvas
 =====================

-The Business Model Canvas, is a strategic management and entrepreneurial tool.
-It allows you to describe, design, challenge, invent, and pivot your business model.
+The API Model Canvas, is a strategic management and entrepreneurial tool.
+It allows you to describe, design, challenge, invent, and pivot your API business model.

-For more information check this link out http://www.businessmodelgeneration.com/canvas
+This is forked from  http://www.businessmodelgeneration.com/canvas